Background pattern

 Do not take Tenoretic

-• If you have severe kidney problems.
+• if you have severe kidney problems.

-• If you have fasted.
+• if you have been fasting.

-• If you have been told you have metabolic acidosis (a metabolic disorder that causes excessive blood acidity).
+• if you have been told you have metabolic acidosis (a metabolic disorder that causes excessive blood acidity).

-• If you are pregnant, think you may be pregnant or are breastfeeding.
-See “Pregnancy and breastfeeding”.
+• if you are pregnant, think you may be pregnant, or are breastfeeding.
+See "Pregnancy and breastfeeding".

 Warnings and precautions

-• If you experience a decrease in vision or eye pain, these may be symptoms of fluid accumulation in the vascular layer of the eye (choroidal effusion) or increased eye pressure, which can occur within a few hours to a week after taking Tenoretic.If left untreated, this can cause permanent vision loss.
-If you have previously had an allergy to penicillin or sulfonamide, you may be at a higher risk of developing it.
+• If you experience a decrease in vision or eye pain, these could be symptoms of fluid accumulation in the vascular layer of the eye (choroidal effusion) or increased pressure in the eye, and can occur within hours to a week after taking Tenoretic.
+If left untreated, this can lead to permanent vision loss.
+If you have previously been allergic to penicillin or sulfonamide, you may be at higher risk of developing it.

-Taking Tenoretic with other medications
+Taking Tenoretic with other medicines

 • Disopyramide or amiodarone (for irregular heartbeats).